tomslee/ridehail/doc/cities.md

 [concluded](http://www.schallerconsult.com/rideservices/emptyseats.pdf) that
 200K trips per day started or ended in the Manhattan Central Business District (CBD), and that there are about 100K vehicle hours per day.
-He also concludes that &ldquo;setting aside overnight hours, there were an average of 9100 taxis or TNCs in the CBD weekdays between 8 am and midnight in June 2017.
+He also concludes that "setting aside overnight hours, there were an average of 9100 taxis or TNCs in the CBD weekdays between 8 am and midnight in June 2017.

 Another source
 ([ny.curbed.com](https://ny.curbed.com/2020/3/13/21178259/coronavirus-new-york-city-uber-lyft-transportation-drivers),
-pulling from the NYT) says the ride-hailing industry &ldquo;employs roughly 80,000 drivers in New York City&rdquo;.
+pulling from the NYT) says the ride-hailing industry "employs roughly 80,000 drivers in New York City".
 This maps well to Schneider above.
 If half drive in Manhattan, and 1/4 are on the roads at any one time, then that would be about 10K.